punksnotbread/led-wall-clock/README.md

 - daemonify

 # RGB Matrix Hat Modification
 The brightness can be controlled by pulse-width-modulating the OE pin of the LED matrix.
-Unfortunately, the RGB matrix hat does not have the PWM pin of the Raspberry Pi connected to a PWM output.
-To correct this, jumper a wire between pins labeled 4 and 18.
+Unfortunately, the hat does not have the PWM pin of the Raspberry Pi connected to the OE pin.
+To correct this, jumper a wire between pins labeled 4 and 18 on the hat.

 # LED Matrix Library Build Instructions
 Clone the rpi-rgb-led-matrix library to your Raspberry Pi